andygup/angular-cli-esri/README.md

 ```

 [`esri-loader`](https://github.com/Esri/esri-loader#usage), a low level service needed to load and use ArcGIS modules (v3.x or v4.x) in non-Dojo applications.

+And, the ArcGIS JavaScript TypeScript type definitions can be found [here](https://github.com/Esri/jsapi-resources/tree/master/4.x/typescript).

 ## Generate the scaffolding for your mapping component